menach123/Time-Series-Modeling-with-Sales-Price-Data-from-Zillow/README.md

-## Return of Investment of Residental Housing Market in the Knoxville Metro Area
+## Return of Investment of Residential Housing Market in the Knoxville Metro Area

 ### Overview